zzdtravel

 Brihadeeshwara Temple

-Brihadeeshwara Temple-November 2024
+Brihadeeshwara Temple-December 2024

 Come here twice: in the morning, when the honey-hued granite begins to assert its dominance over the white dawn sunshine, and in the evening, when the rocks capture a hot palette of reds, oranges, yellows and pinks on the crowning glory of Chola temple architecture.
 The World Heritage–listed Brihadeeshwara Temple was built between 1003 and 1010 by Raja Raja I (‘king of kings’).
 The outer fortifications were put up by Thanjavur's later Nayak and British regimes.